Minnesota Attorney General's Office

-The Klines have heard that real estate agent commissions can be as high as 7 percent and they aren’t excited about paying that much to sell their house.
+The Klines have heard that real estate agent commissions can be as high as seven percent of the home’s sale price and they aren’t excited about paying that much to sell their house.
 They are thinking about selling their home themselves.
 Agent-free selling is what people in the real estate industry call “FSBO” (pronounced “fisbo,” which stands for “for sale by owner”).

-If you’re not under any time constraints, you might want to give selling your own home a shot.
-If you fail, you can always hire a real estate agent later.
+If you’re not under any time constraints, you might want to give selling your own home a try.
+If your home does not sell, you can always hire a real estate agent later.

 Pros and Cons of Being a FSBO (“For Sale By Owner”)

 The number one reason to sell your home without an agent’s help is to avoid paying a real estate commission.
 In Minnesota, real estate commissions run as high as seven percent of the home’s sale price, although you may be able to negotiate a lower rate.

 Time and expertise are also major factors in determining whether or not to sell your own home.
 Do you have a minimum of one hour per day to spend on advertising, screening buyers and showing your home?
 FSBOs need the flexibility to schedule showings at convenient times for buyers.
 If your home isn’t shown, it won’t sell.